Post-traumatic embitterment disorder: Psychotherapy

 Methodically, the method of "insolvable problems" is used.
 In this procedure, fictitious serious and insolvable conflict situations are presented, which allow the patients to train wisdom capacities and transfer them to their own situation (so-called "learning transfer.")

 Criticism

 The problem of embitterment reactions and also the post-traumatic embitterment disorder increasingly gain international attention.

 Nevertheless, there are some unsolved problems.
 Further research is needed to differentiate between PTED and other mental disorders.
-In 2014 science journalist Jörg Blech mentioned this disorder in his book Die Psychofalle - Wie die Seelenindustrie uns zu Patienten macht ("The Psycho Trap: How the Mental Health Industry Makes Us Into Patients").
-It is discussed whether the introduction of PTED may make a problem out of everyday problems.
+In 2014, science writer Jörg Blech mentioned this disorder in his book Die Psychofalle - Wie die Seelenindustrie uns zu Patienten macht ("The Psycho Trap: How the Mental Health Industry Makes Us Into Patients"), which discussed whether the introduction of PTED might make a problem out of everyday problems.